ghowland/sireus/README.md

 ## Sireus - SRE Utility System - Dynamic Bot manager for executing SRE and DevOps commands conditionally

 Replaces cron jobs, Jenkins, Nagios, or other less sophisticated execution methods for SRE/DevOps automation.

+Sireus is a Decision System, made to collect information from Monitoring or other data sources, and make a decision on which action to execute, if any action should be executed.

 <img width="70%" src="docs/images/sireus_stack_pos_exec.png" alt="Sireus Stack Position">

 ### Sireus Goals

 - Bots execute commands or API calls, designed for SRE and DevOps environments.
+- Sireus is a Decision System.
+It's purpose is to make a decision and execute a command or web call.
 - Fits into stack between monitoring and alerting.  ex: Prometheus -> Sireus -> Alert Manager.
 - Works with existing software stack, with minimal configuration.
 Architecture agnostic.
 - Dynamically create Bots for any Platform, Service, Process, Host, etc from monitoring software (ex: Prometheus).